FREE GUIDE: Download “The 5-Day Gut Reset Plan” – our most popular resource

 Jake’s approach to youth nutrition is practical by design, built around the real challenges of feeding children and teenagers, working with families on achievable dietary changes rather than unrealistic ideals.

-Of children with ADHD have been found to be deficient in Vitamin D
+Children with ADHD have been found to be deficient in Vitamin D

 Vitamin D is essential for children because it supports bone growth, immune strength, and healthy muscle function.